heytakecare/takecare/content/about.md

 weight = 2

 +++
 **Take Care** is a magazine put together by five friends living between Glasgow and London.
-Written and produced over the course of a year, it collects a range of creative responses to what is widely acknowledged as the housing crisis.
+It collects a range of creative responses to what is widely acknowledged as the housing crisis.
 Alongside contributors, we’re exploring how the issue impacts our everyday lives.

 **It’s tough out there.
 Take care of one another.**